Mercury-HPC/Mercury-HPC.github.io/documentation.md

 to that RPC must be provided.
 This is done through the `HG_Register()` function.
 Note that this step can be simplified by using the [high-level RPC layer](#high-level-rpc-layer).
-Registration must be done on both origin and target with the same `func_name` identifier.
+Registration must be done on both the origin and the target with the same `func_name` identifier.

 {% highlight C %}
 typedef hg_return_t (*hg_proc_cb_t)(hg_proc_t proc, void *data);